RTradeLtd/RT-Contracts/README.md

 | withdraw initial stake | 28796 |
 | mint | 71574|

+#### Statistics - Proof Of Stake

+Our PoS system allows for for a total supply increase of 10%

-#### Proof Of Stake Tests
+#### Tests - Proof Of Stake

-The proof of stake tests are configured to use a block hold period of 5 blocks to allow for easy end-to-end tests
+The proof of stake tests are configured to use a block hold period of 5 blocks to allow for easy end-to-end tests.
+To run these tests, simply update the `RTCoin/stake/main.go` file to include your eth account, and IPC path for a blockchain or testnet.

 ### Merged Mining